-Anyone facing a traffic offense or DWI / DUI charge can receive legal services from any one of our western North Carolina or upstate South Carolina locations.
+Anyone facing a traffic offense or DWI / DUI charge can receive legal services from any of our western North Carolina or upstate South Carolina locations.
 King Law Offices provides efficient and effective courtroom defense for traffic matters and other driving violations.
-Our team of South Carolina and North Carolina traffic lawyers defend clients’ legal rights and financial situation while protecting their driving privileges from our nine locations.
+Our team of South Carolina and North Carolina traffic lawyers defend clients’ legal rights and financial situation while protecting their driving privileges.

 While traffic matters can be dealt with directly in court by the person who received the citation, we strongly recommend that you hire competent counsel to assist you.
 If handled improperly, a citation could result in a suspended or revoked license.
 Therefore, the goal of our South Carolina and North Carolina traffic lawyers is to take care of these matters quickly and within minimum inconvenience to the daily schedules of our clients.